docsforadobe/javascript-tools-guide/docs/file-system-access/using-file-and-folder-objects.md

 ### Aliases

 When you access an alias, the operation is transparently forwarded to the real file.
 The only operations that affect the alias are calls to `rename` and `remove`, and setting properties `readonly` and `hidden`.
-When a File object represents an alias, the `alias` property of the object returns true, and the `resolve` method returns the File or Folder object for the target of the alias.
+When a File object represents an alias, the `alias` property of the object returns `true`, and the `resolve` method returns the File or Folder object for the target of the alias.

 On Windows, all file system aliases (called shortcuts) are actual files whose names end with the extension `.lnk`.
 Never use this extension directly; the File and Folder objects work without it.